curityio/ios-haapi-ui-sdk-demo/README.md

 - The `jq` tool, e.g with `brew install jq`.

 First copy a `license.json` file for the Curity Identity Server into the root folder.\
-Then run a Docker deployment and indicate how connected emulators or devices call the Curity Identity Server.\
+Then run a Docker deployment and indicate how connected simulators or devices call the Curity Identity Server.\
 The following example uses the ngrok tool to provide an internet HTTPS URL:

 ```bash